sujayt-ghub/GithubAction-Terraform-jenkins/JenkinsEc2Server/README.md

-# terraform-jenkins-eks
-Deploying EKS Cluster using Terraform and Jenkins
+##Deploying Jenkins server on Ec2 instance using Terraform and GitHub Actions